 - Provide contact information for 3 recommendation letter writers.

 - You will need to include: first and last name, job title, employer, and email address.

 - Please ensure you have a mutual agreement and understanding with your recommender prior to submitting their information into the system.
 You are responsible for ensuring the required letters of recommendation are submitted on your behalf.
 You may need to follow up with your recommenders regarding missing letters to complete your application.

-- Upload your Writing Sample to the GEA Portal
+- Upload your Writing Sample.

 - Submit an example of academic or professional writing, e.g., something that you have published, a master’s thesis, or a paper you might have submitted to fulfill graduate course requirements.
 You must have authored the sample exclusively.
-The purpose is to demonstrate your ability to write analytical English prose in order to give the review committee a clear idea of how well you will be able to carry out the kind of analytical writing that is such a central component of advanced graduate student.
+The purpose is to demonstrate your ability to write analytical English prose in order to give the review committee a clear idea of how well you will be able to carry out the kind of analytical writing that is such a central component of advanced graduate students.

 - Samples whose content is close to the applicant’s stated interest are most useful.

 - Upload your Vita or Resume (specify “Resume” as the document type).